tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 </p>
 <p>
 <strong>models: list</strong><br>
-List of models in the trainer.
+Names of the models in the instance.
 </p>
 <p>
 <strong>metric: str or list</strong><br>